 - Epilepsy/Sense organs: Epilepsy is normally disqualifying.
-There is a loophole that allows it to be "evaluated" if there has been no symptoms and no medication for at least ten years, but it is unknown to me if it is exercised that way in reality.
-Problems with the sense organs/the vestibular system may be disqualifying and is dealt with on an individual basis.
+There is a loophole that allows it to be "evaluated" if there have been no symptoms and no medication for at least ten years, but it is unknown to me if it is exercised that way in reality.
+Problems with the sense organs/the vestibular system may be disqualifying and are dealt with on an individual basis.

 "I need my glasses to fly"